astricklandd/unimportant-zebra/README.md

 # unimportant-zebra
 Story Card(s)

-As a: Kayaker
+As a......
+Kayaker

-I want to: see how many/ if any kayaks are available
+I want to...... see how many/ if any kayaks are available

-So that I: can know if my friends and I can kayak today
+So that I...... can know if my friends and I can kayak today

 ---

-As a: OAC employee
+As a......
+OAC employee

-I want to: have a website that shows how many kayaks are available
+I want to...... have a website that shows how many kayaks are available

-So that I: can get less phone calls asking this and keep track of rentals easily
+So that I...... can get less phone calls asking this and keep track of rentals easily

 ---